-- File system replication-This option has been replaced by a new filter driver.
+- Configuring file system replication on page 34-This option has been replaced by a new filter driver.
 You may be instructed to use this legacy driver by technical support.
-It uses a Double-Take Availability file system mount point to capture data changes at the byte level.
-It provides a more detailed level of data selection, allowing you to include and exclude files and directories. - Block device replication-Block device replication uses a loop device to capture data changes at the block level.
+It uses a Double-Take file system mount point to capture data changes at the byte level.
+It provides a more detailed level of data selection, allowing you to include and exclude files and directories. - Configuring block device replication on page 36-Block device replication uses a loop device to capture data changes at the block level.
 Data selection is at the volume level.
 Generally, this replication configuration is ideal for non-file system type data, like raw databases.